honsotuns/Hangman/README.md

 # Hangman game

-A simple Python program that allows a player to guess the alphabets of fruits
+A PYTHON PROGRAM THAT ALLOWS A PLAYER TO GUESS THE ALPHABETS OF FRUITS

- 1: Setting up the environment, Setting  up  GitHub repo.
+ 1: Setting up the environment, Setting  up  GitHub repository.

  2: Creating variables for the game